smjonas/live-command.nvim/README.md

 # command-preview.nvim

 The easiest way to create previewable commands in Neovim.
-Preview autocommands, the `:norm` command & more!
+Preview macros, the `:norm` command & more!

 > :warning: This plugin is still in development.
 Make sure to watch this project on GitHub to
 > be notified when it's released!